apoorvavasthi/NLP_MovieReviewsSentiments/README.md

 # NLP_MovieReviewsSentiments
-NLP based model to classify sentiments
+This is a NLP based model used to classify sentiments of customer reviews